Tim86/vue2048/README.md

     1. Use that info to add slide effects on tiles that are "updated".
     1. Change slide method names to be more logical, true to real life.
 1. Finish the movement function, each dir is diffrent, use the best.
+1. Make the game over state more visible to the user.

 [Game rules](./src/readme.md) needed to be implemented better.

 ## Caveats

 Using `overflow-y:hidden` to prevent the chrome android reload.

+## Development
+### Dev mode
+Makes some info visible in the UI that was used to help debugging the app.
+### Turn it on
+1. get the chrome vue plugin
+1. use component view
+1. activate the app component
+1. run `$vm0.$data.debug = true` in the console

 ## Deploy to surge.sh